Most Active Stories

 Ann Patchett Journeys To The Amazon With 'Wonder'

-Novelist Ann Patchet has a knack for taking her readers to completely new places.
+Novelist Ann Patchett has a knack for taking her readers to completely new places.
 In 2002's Bel Canto, she blended terrorism and opera and now — several acclaimed books and almost a decade later — Patchett's out with a new novel about an Amazonian expedition.

 State of Wonder follows medical researcher Marina Singh as she joins her former mentor in a search to discover a promising and valuable new drug in the Amazon.
 Patchett tells NPR's Jacki Lyden that she spent 10 days in the Amazon to get a feel for the book's setting.